 We will never know, though a cousin of mine from this family, who knew the generation of James’ children told me the story of him being pretty badly scrapped up trying to get to Barrancas.
 It is hard to know if that was a straight journey or one that took many months while hiding out.
 He did make it to Barrancas in January 1864 and joined on 20 January 1864.
 His brother Seth, who had served in the 3rd Florida Battalion Cavalry, Co D from 4 October 1862 until he deserted on 12 August 1863, joined him 5 days later.
 James was appointed Sergeant in April 1864 and appears to have served in administrative capacities for the entirety of the War.
 There is no evidence that he participated in any of the engagements of the 1st Florida Union Cavalry.
 He was a Master Sergeant at the time of his death from erysipelas (a Strep A bacterial inflammatory skin infection) on 14 May 1865.
 He is buried at Ft.
 Barrancas National Cemetery in the first headstone in the older section.

 Olive was home with four small children when she received word that James had died.
 She filed for a pension a year later in April 1866.
 On that and what she could grow she raised her family.
 An interesting event occurred in July 1866 (maybe right after her first pension payment).
 According to church business records, Lydia Olive and her sister-in-law/cousin Lucretia went dancing and was reported to the church for this unchristian-like conduct.
 Lucretia apologized and asked for forgiveness, indicating she would not go dancing again.
 Olive stated that she had enjoyed dancing and wouldn’t say whether she would do it again or not.
 That got her excluded from church membership.
-Years later, nearly all of her children attended the church as adults, as did some of her grandchildren, but it appears she did not return (the membership records are pretty spotty and hard to read by the last part of the 19th century).
+Years later, nearly all of her children attended the church as adults, as did some of her grandchildren, and it appears she did returned to church membership in April 1887.
 She never re-married and appears to have kept body and soul together reasonably well for 60 years after James died.
 I often wonder if the community economic mainstay, bootlegging, helped with keeping it all together.
 Somehow it just seems to fit how I envision her.